MCPN/youtube-clipper/README.md

 # youtube-clipper

 Tool for finding clips in YouTube videos.
-Supports searching in multiple videos, i.e. in playlists or channels.
+Supports searching in multiple videos, e.g. in playlists or channels.

-YouTube Clipper (YTC) download subtitles (without the videos itself) using [yt-dlp](https://github.com/yt-dlp/yt-dlp), parses them using provided parsers and converters and performs the search using [whoosh](https://whoosh.readthedocs.io).
+YouTube Clipper (YTC) download subtitles (without the videos themselves) using [yt-dlp](https://github.com/yt-dlp/yt-dlp), parses them using provided parsers and converters and performs the search using [whoosh](https://whoosh.readthedocs.io).

 ## Installation from source